Cryptozoology

 Age 13: Cruelty is the culture of junior high.
 Small homogenous groups of pubescents laugh hysterically when confronted with difference.
 I question what’s funny, and drop a few rungs on the social ladder.
 I’m called weird for the first time.
 It rings true, so I adopt it.

 Age 14: My eyebrows are furry caterpillars.
 A boy asks if I can touch my elbows behind my back, and when I try, he stares at my chest laughing moronically.
-At home, my father interrupts my chocolate ice cream by predicting my large body will get larger, then pulls his truck out of the driveway before the ice cream melts in the bowl.
-That night, I look at myself in the mirror and wonder if I’m disgusting.
+At home, my father interrupts my chocolate ice cream by predicting my large body will only get larger, then pulls his truck out of the driveway before the ice cream melts in the bowl.
+That night, I look at myself in the mirror and wonder if I’m gross.

 Age 15: I do crunches in the bottom bunk.
 Eat less.
 Smell better.
 I want clothes we can’t afford, so I steal them.

 Age 17: I finish my homework before the last bell, ace my tests.
-Chronically bored, I seduce my neighbor, a man twice my age who wears white tube socks with his hi-tops.
+Chronically bored, I seduce my neighbor, a man twice my age who wears white tube socks with hi-tops.
 I scramble up a ladder into his bedroom at night, slip under the sheets, and mock him when he trembles.

 Age 18: I’m sick to death of my mill town.
 I drink Tanqueray and eat hallucinogens.
 I write “Pink Floyd changed my life” on the back of a tee even though I can’t name a single member of the band.